Proskauer stands against racism. While our work towards racial justice is longstanding, we know that we must do much more.

 We know that transparency and accountability is essential.
 We will continue to regularly share our diversity plan and the progress that we make with our employees and our clients.

 It is critical that we continue to collaborate with racial justice institutions, community organizations, other leading legal organizations, our clients and alumni to create sustainable and impactful solutions to combat racism.
-We are developing a number of immediate and long term pro bono opportunities, focused in particular this year on justice reform and mass incarceration, and voter protection.
+We are focused in particular on justice reform and mass incarceration, as well as voter protection.